dagd/dagd/README.markdown

 Because a goal of this project is to have it work for many purposes/situations, I encourage feedback, ideas, participation, and interaction with this project.
 Have some fun with it :)

-IPv6
-====

-@martinbrandenburg runs a proxy on IPv6 which allows da.gd to work over IPv6, and an AAAA record has been pointed to it.
-Thanks!

 What currently works?
 =====================